zym9863/Node-Screenshot/README_EN.md

 1. Click the extension icon in the browser toolbar to open the popup
 2. After the popup opens, moving your mouse over elements on the webpage will display a highlight border
-3. Click on the element you want to capture
+3. Click on the element you want to initially select
+4. After initial selection, you can:
+   - Click the "Parent Element" button or press the Up Arrow key (↑) to select the parent element
+   - Click the "Confirm" button or press Enter to confirm your selection
+   - Click the "Cancel" button or press ESC to cancel the selection
-4. Preview the screenshot in the popup
+5. After confirming your selection, preview the screenshot in the popup
-5. Click the "Copy" button to copy the screenshot to clipboard
+6. Click the "Copy" button to copy the screenshot to clipboard
-6. Click the "Download" button to save the screenshot locally
+7. Click the "Download" button to save the screenshot locally

 ## Technical Implementation